Tuesday, August 30, 2011

 Thinking about war

-Such thoughts come very natural here.
+Such thoughts come very naturally here.
 As I noted in my last post, I am less than a hundred kilometres from the North Korean border.
-In one understanding, all this is just a collective psychosis, any sane person would immediately wake up and stop it.
-But sixty years of Stalinism do not make sane people.
+In one sense, all this is just a collective psychosis – any sane person would immediately wake up and stop it.
+But sixty years of Stalinism do not produce sane people.

-In a perverse Herman Kahnish-way of thinking, I must admit that I am sometimes thankful that the United States poses a credible existential threat to North Korea, that its leaders know that any attempt to attack the South, in particular with nuclear weapons, would turn the North into gravel and ashes within hours.
-But as a Christian I cannot accept that kind of logic and, more importantly, what it does to me.
-I am pacifist because I believe that killing, even under the cloak of war, is murder.
-Also as a Christian I firmly believe that sacrifice is sometimes required, that we must be bold when confronted with evil.
-That if we resort to arms, we will lose ourselves.
+In a perverse, Herman Kahn–ish way of thinking, I must admit that I am sometimes thankful that the United States poses a credible existential threat to North Korea – that its leaders know that any attempt to attack the South, particularly with nuclear weapons, would turn the North into gravel and ashes within hours.
+But as a Christian, I cannot accept that kind of logic and, more importantly, what it does to me.
+I am a pacifist because I believe that killing, even under the cloak of war, is murder.
+At the same time, as a Christian, I firmly believe that sacrifice is sometimes required, that we must be bold when confronted with evil – that if we resort to arms, we will lose ourselves.

-I often like to think that war is a dying business.
-That as the world comes together through globalization, we will abolish war and make good on the cosmopolitan promise of one moral and political community of humanity.
-But if anything the last decade has been a reminder of how far we actually are from reaching that insight.
-The countless lives that have been sacrificed in Iraq and Afghanistan where the absence of military force would probably have been far more effective in toppling authoritarian regimes (as witnessed during the Arabic spring).
-I do not know how often I have asked myself why the United States does not believe in its own values, why it chooses to torture people rather than putting them to justice, why it does not open its borders for the world rather than locking them down?
-But as Europeans we tend to ask more from the United States than we are capable of ourselves.
-All the possibilities are on our own doorstep as well: why do we not bring Turkey into the union?
-Why did we let the fear of “social tourism” obscure the common possibilities for growth when Poland and the other central European countries joined in 2004?
+I often like to think that war is a dying business – that as the world comes together through globalization, we will abolish war and make good on the cosmopolitan promise of one moral and political community of humanity.
+But if anything, the last decade has been a reminder of how far we actually are from reaching that point.
+The countless lives that have been lost in Iraq and Afghanistan suggest that the absence of military force might, in some cases, have been more effective in toppling authoritarian regimes (as witnessed during the Arab Spring).
+I do not know how often I have asked myself why the United States does not believe in its own values, why it chooses to torture people rather than bring them to justice, why it does not open its borders to the world rather than closing them.
+But as Europeans, we tend to ask more of the United States than we are capable of ourselves.
+All the possibilities are on our own doorstep as well: why do we not bring Turkey into the European Union?
+Why did we let the fear of “social tourism” obscure the shared possibilities for growth when Poland and the other Central European countries joined in 2004?
 And why do we keep building new prisons rather than schools at home?

 0 Comments: